outerbounds/triton-metaflow-starter-pack/llm/README.md

 I1116 12:19:52.064891 1 http_server.cc:270] Started Metrics Service at 0.0.0.0:8002
 ```

 ## Make requests

 To simulate a client, open up the server in a new terminal and use this getting started script.

 # Start client

 Once the container is set up, you can simulate a client making an API request.

 First, install the Triton Python client:
 ```
 $ pip install tritonclient[all]
 ```

 Then, you can copy the `serve/client.py` script to the server and simulate another application requests predictions from the API:
 ```
+from client import *
+_ = batch_inference([
+    ["I want to use AI technology to help humans and other animals live more fulfilling lives.
+How can AI help?"], ["Write a concise roadmap for how AI can generate abudance without runaway wealth inequality."], ["Write a set of fun activities I can do with my nieces."]
+])
 ```